 Prairie Winds Festival

-The 15th annual Prairie Winds Festival will take place at the University of Kansas on the first weekend in February.
-The Prairie Winds Festival encourages the musical growth of high school musicians of all levels.
-The festival provides advanced instruction for high school wind and percussion performers in a supportive and fun environment.
+The 16th annual Prairie Winds Festival takes place at the University of Kansas on the first weekend in February.
 Each year, students from across the United States converge on the historic KU campus to take part in this unique musical opportunity.
-All high school musicians are invited to participate.
-Students who make All State in 2018 will receive a full scholarship to the festival (excluding the registration fee).
+The Prairie Winds Festival encourages the musical growth of high school wind and percussion performers of all levels and provides advanced instruction in a supportive and fun environment.
+All high school musicians are invited to participate with students who are selected for All State in 2019 receiving a $50 scholarship to the festival.

-Students may elect to commute to campus each day of the festival.
-The festival fee for commuters is $35 plus a non-refundable $50 registration fee.
-Total cost of the festival for commuters is $85.
-Students will participate in all events of the festival except those taking place at the hotel.
-Commuters will need to be present from 9:00 a.m. - 9:30 p.m. on Friday and Saturday, and 9 a.m. - 2:30 p.m. on Sunday.
+The Prairie Winds Festival fee is $175 plus a $50 non-refundable registration fee.
+Total cost of the festival is $225.
+The fee includes the cost of housing and dinners, with lunches being the student’s responsibility.
+Students who are accepted to their All-State (band, orchestra, or jazz), will receive a $50 scholarship to the festival.
+Students may, instead of staying at the hotel, elect to participate as a commuter each day.
+The festival fee for commuters is $75 plus a non-refundable $50 registration fee.
+Total cost of the festival for commuters is $125.
+Commuter students participate in all festival events except those taking place at the hotel.
+Commuters must be present from 9 a.m. - 9:30 p.m. on Friday and Saturday, and 9 a.m. – 12:00 p.m. on Sunday.

 If you are a senior in high school who intends to audition for the KU School of Music, please make sure to check Yes on your registration form!